PaNaVTEC/ViewThreadDecorator/Readme.md

 # ViewThreadDecorator

-This project attemts to make a common way to decorate a View interface from your MV* implementation to avoid suffer about threading problems.
+This project attempts to make a common way to decorate a View interface from your MV* implementation to avoid suffer about threading problems.
 It's just a code generator that decorates an interface in order to post results in the Ui Thread, but you can use it in other ways.
-Here is a full explantion:
+Here is a full explanation:

 Further information: http://panavtec.me/say-goodbye-to-all-main-thread-problems-in-mvp/